 In vivo gastric fluid in the fasted state contains low levels of surfactants refluxed back into the stomach from the upper section of the small intestine.
 FaSSGF contains the same type and low level of these surfactants (bile salt and phospholipid).
 These components can contribute to the wetting of a dosage form and drug.
-FaSSGF has the average acidic pH of fasted gastric fluid and similar osmolarity too.
+FaSSGF has the average acidic pH of fasted gastric fluid and similar osmolarity (about 120 mOsmol/L) too.
 These are important parameters to control when testing drugs or formulations sensitive to pH and salt content.

 How do I make FaSSGF?